Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Local Payment Infrastructure

-Card acceptance varies dramatically by location in Greece:
+Card acceptance varies by location in Greece:

 Athens: Near-universal contactless in the city center, Plaka, Monastiraki, Kolonaki, Syntagma.
 All Sklavenitis, AB Vassilopoulos, Lidl, and Masoutis supermarkets accept contactless Visa/Mastercard.
 Athens Metro (Statheros) accepts contactless bank cards at turnstiles.
 OASA buses and trolleys are transitioning to contactless but still primarily use the Ath.ena card.
 Most restaurants in central Athens accept cards, though some smaller tavernas and periptera (kiosks) prefer cash.